barcek/phns/README.md

 ### Base & pointed functors

 Import the `phnew` factory instance and pass the shorthand for the structure to be built along with its initial internal value.
-For a base functor, the shorthand is 'f', for a pointed functor 'pf'.
+For a base functor, the simplest shorthand is `f`, for a pointed functor `pf`.

 ```python
 from phns import phnew